English Language Development

 Opting Out Of Services

-Note: Even if a parent has refused ESL services, if that student has been identified as and English Learner, the student must be administered the ACCESS for ELLs annually until that student attains the State’s definition of English language proficient.
+Note: A student who has been formally identified as and English Learner must be administered the ACCESS for ELLs annually until that student attains the State’s definition of English language proficient.
+This is true even if the parent refuses the ELD services offered by the school.

 Information on screening students with the WIDA Screener or Newcomer Kit can be found here.